 In April 2015, the FASB issued new guidance in Subtopic 350-40, Intangibles-Goodwill and Other-Internal-Use Software.
-The amendments in this update provide guidance to customers about whether a cloud computing arrangement includes a software license.
-If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
-If a cloud computing arrangement does not include a software license, the customer should account for the as a service contract.
+The amendments in this update provide guidance to customers about whether a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
+If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
 The guidance will not change GAAP for a customer's accounting for service contracts.
 In addition, the guidance in this update supersedes paragraph 350-40-25-16.
 The amendments in this update are effective for annual periods beginning after December 15, 2015, including interim periods within those annual periods and should be applied prospectively to all arrangements entered into or materially modified after the effective date or retrospectively.
 The Company adopted this ASU in the first quarter of 2016 on a prospective basis, and the adoption did not have an effect on its consolidated financial statements.

 In May 2014, the FASB issued a comprehensive new revenue recognition standard that supersedes the revenue recognition requirements in Topic 605, Revenue Recognition, and industry-specific guidance in Subtopic 932-605, Extractive Activities-Oil and Gas-Revenue Recognition.
 The core principle of the new guidance is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for transferring those goods or services.
 The new standard also requires significantly expanded disclosure regarding the qualitative and quantitative information of an entity's nature, amount, timing and uncertainty of revenue and cash flows arising from contracts with customers.
 The standard creates a five-step model that requires companies to exercise judgment when considering the terms of a contract and all relevant facts and circumstances.
-The standard allows for several transition methods: (a) a full retrospective adoption in which the standard is applied to all of the periods presented, or (b) a modified retrospective adoption in which the standard is applied to all of the periods presented, or (b) a modified retrospective adoption in which the standard is applied only to the most current period presented in the financial statements, including additional disclosures of the standard's application impact to individual financial statement line items.
-In March, April, May and December 2016, the FASB, issued new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation of performance obligations and the licensing implementation guidance and (c) to address certain issues in the guidance on assessing collectibility, presentation of sales taxes, noncash consideration, and completed contracts and contract modifications at transition.
-This new guidance is effective for annual reporting periods beginning after December 15, 2017, including interi a.
-Divestiture of oil and natural gas properties
+The standard allows for several transition methods: (a) a full retrospective adoption in which the standard is applied to all of the periods presented, or (b) a modified retrospective adoption in which the standard is applied only to the most current period presented in the financial statements, including additional disclosures of the standard's application impact to individual financial statement line items.
+In March, April, May and December 2016, the FASB, issued new guidance in Topic 606, Revenue from Contracts with Customers, to address the following potential implementation issues of the new revenue standard: (a) to clarify the implementation guidance on principal versus agent considerations, (b) to clarify the identification of performance obligations and the licensing implementation guidance and (c) to address certain issues in the guidance on assessing collectibility, presentation of sales taxes, noncash consideration, and completed contracts and contract modifications at transition.
+This new guidance is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
+The Company is currently evaluating the impact the adoption of this standard will have on its consolidated financial statements.